voxqhuy/ItsEasy/README.md

 2. Rules:
 Case sensitive.
 No Undo.
 Tab for suggesting.
+No mouse.
 Space
       'Holiday Photos' or Holiday\ Photos
 Hidden